I lay here, alone on the cold tiled floor. Medication containers litter the floor, all in different shapes, sizes, colours and dosages.

 I definitely wasn't expecting what I see.
-The sight before me makes my blood still as this wretched moment seems to stretch out forever while I just stand there, uncapable of doing anything.
+The sight before me makes my blood still as this wretched moment seems to stretch out forever while I just stand there, incapable of doing anything.

 Suddenly I snap out of my trance and rush to him, my face devoid of colour as I scoop him up, cradling him, his body limp in my arms.
 "Greg!
-Stay with me Greggo!!!"
+Stay with me Greggo!"
 I yelp as I frantically call for help, trying to feel for a pulse as I do so.
 "Greggo, stay with me please!"
-I plead, several tears running down my cheeks as I desperatley cling to him like a child clings to its teddy-bear.
+I plead, several tears running down my cheeks as I desperately cling to him like a child clings to its teddy-bear.
 "Greggo!
-Please!" ~*~
+Please!"

 I wrinkle my nose in disgust; I couldn't even manage to die properly.
 I had been so close to finally making peace with everything, so close to finally easing my pain forever, but I couldn't even achieve that...

 I give a groan of disgust mixed with pain.
-The source of the pain, I finally realise, is my stomach, feeling as if it had been ripped apart, and it takes me a very long moment to realise that I'd probably had my stomach pumped.
+The source of the pain, I finally realize, is my stomach, feeling as if it had been ripped apart, and it takes me a very long moment to realize that I'd probably had my stomach pumped.